6 Things I learned about swimwear from designing my own swim line

 QUALITY COSTS $$$$

 In other words, good swimwear isn’t cheap.
 And I don’t know about you guys, but I don’t want my swimwear to be cheap.
 Good fabric costs money, it’s as simple as that.
-And, when you’re buying a swimsuit that’s made by hand from an incredible upscale all-woman-run factory in Colombia, it’s not going to be the same price as the suits you find at Target or Amazon that are made in sweatshops in China.
+And, when you’re buying a swimsuit that’s made by hand in small batches from an incredible upscale boutique all-women-run factory, it’s not going to be the same price as the suits you find at Target or Amazon.